Nazhat Shameem: Personal life

 She is married to Aslam Khan, the chief executive officer of Vodafone Fiji.
-They have a child who is studying Law in the United Kingdom.
+They have two children.

-Shameem is the sister of Shaista Shameem, Director of the Fiji Human Rights Commission.
-Her other siblings are Dr. Nikhat Shameem, an academic in the field of linguistics, and Dr. Raffat Shameem, a Cardiologist.
+Shameem is the sister of Shaista Shameem, director of the Fiji Human Rights Commission.
+Her other siblings are Nikhat Shameem, an academic in the field of linguistics, and Raffat Shameem, a cardiologist.
 Their father was from Multan, Pakistan while their mother was born in Fiji.